gm737/JAVA-BANK-APP/README.md

 ![SQL Command](https://github.com/user-attachments/assets/f96f6f39-7784-45c6-aeba-8f49d106591a)

-After you have done that, you can run any file from the project and the
+After you have done that and having the project code files in your coding environment, you can run any file from the project and the

 App should show up in a small window.